+1

+Noise disturbance Night shift workers not Children being loud Reminder posted in

+able to sleep, those and exuberant, street in week running

+working from home sometimes is a up to event to make

+not able to normal part of neighbours aware.

+concentrate playing freely.
+Many Invitations controlled

+adults enjoy the so that only children

+sound of children from street and

+playing. immediately

+neighbouring streets

+invited.
+Monitor noise

+levels and where

+appropriate intervene.

-Extreme Sun burn, heat stroke, Being outdoors Stewards briefed to look out
+Extreme weather Sun burn, heat stroke, Being outdoors Stewards briefed to

-weather hypothermia, catching cold, regularly is good for for children getting too hot or
+conditions e.g. hot hypothermia, catching regularly is good for look out for children

-conditions e.g. slipping on ice/wet patches, health and wellbeing. showing signs of sunburn.
+sun, heavy rain, high cold, slipping on health and wellbeing. getting too hot or

-hot sun, heavy equipment or participants A moderate amount Provide jugs of water and cups
+winds, flooding, etc. ice/wet patches, A moderate amount showing signs of

-rain, high blown in wind. of sun, rain or wind if possible.
-Suggest sensible
+equipment or of sun, rain or wind sunburn.
+Provide jugs

-winds, exposure is beneficial. sun protection/hats in
+participants blown in exposure is of water and cups if

+wind. beneficial.
+Children possible.
+Suggest

-flooding, etc. Children learn to take communications with parents
+learn to take care sensible sun

-care when surfaces and children.
+when surfaces are protection/hats in

-are wet.
-Children also
+wet.
+Children also communications with

-love playing the Check weather in advance to
+love playing the parents and children.

+snow!
+Check weather in

+advance to advise

-snow! advise families accordingly e.g.
+families accordingly

+e.g. appropriate

-appropriate clothing and
+clothing and footwear.

-footwear.

-Secure/monitor loose objects
+Secure/monitor loose

-if windy.
+objects if windy.

+Where extreme

-Where extreme weather is
+weather is predicted,

-predicted, plan how families
+plan how families are to

-are to be advised in cases of
+be advised in cases of

 cancellation.